Public image of Roman Reigns: Improvement in reception (2020–present)

 On August 23, 2020, at SummerSlam, Reigns returned to WWE programming.
-Within a week, Reigns won the Universal title for a second time at Payback and turned heel for the first time since 2014, aligning himself with Paul Heyman.
+Within a week, Reigns aligned himself with Paul Heyman, turning heel for the first time since 2014, and won the Universal title for a second time at Payback.
 He has since then branded himself as The Tribal Chief.
 The first part of this storyline saw him force Jey Uso (his real-life cousin) to eventually come to his side, in a months-long feud where Reigns beat Uso at every turn.
 Reigns' and Uso's work was praised by critics, which eventually led to Reigns adopting the catchphrase, "acknowledge me!"